korlibs-archive/korio/README.md

 ### Korte integration

-Korio has a tightly integration with [Korte](https://github.com/korlibs/korte), a hybrid template engine compatible with both twig and liquid (jekyll) in a asynchronous fashion.
+Korio has a tightly integration with [Korte](https://github.com/korlibs/korte), an hybrid template engine compatible with both twig and liquid (jekyll) in a asynchronous fashion supporting asynchronous lazily loading of data (executing suspend getters).
 Prepared to support chunked serving to reduce memory requirements per request.

 ### OAuth